olegabu/fabric-starter/README.md

 ./channel-join.sh common
 ```

-## Use REST API servers to query and invoke chaincodes
+## Use REST API to query and invoke chaincodes

 Login into *org1* as *user1* and save returned token into env variable `JWT` which we'll use to identify our user
 in subsequent requests: